sighupio/fury-kubernetes-dr/katalog/etcd-backup-pvc/README.md

 | `0 */6 * * *` | Every 6 hours |
 | `0 0 * * 0` | Weekly on Sunday at midnight |

+By default, it runs every day at 1AM.

 #### Target

 Backups are automatically saved at the root of the PVC volume.
 The name follows the following format: `<my-custom-prefix>YYYYMMDDHHMM.etcdb`.

 The prefix is configurable by setting the `backup-prefix` field inside the `etcd-backup-pvc-config` ConfigMap.
+By default, it's set as `my-pvc-etcd-backup-`.

 #### Retention